smcastellanosp/smcastellanosp.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 👋 Welcome!

-Engineer and PhD in Computer Science and Artificial Intelligence, currently working as a Researcher at the Laboratoire d’Informatique de Grenoble (LIG) and the Laboratoire de Génie Électrique de Grenoble (G2Elab) in France.
+I'm an Engineer with a PhD in Computer Science and Artificial Intelligence, currently working as a Researcher at the Laboratoire d’Informatique de Grenoble (LIG) and the Laboratoire de Génie Électrique de Grenoble (G2Elab) in France.

 My research lies at the intersection of Artificial Intelligence, Machine Learning, and Automated Planning, with applications to smart power grids and autonomous decision-making systems.